8 Tips to Prepare for Freshman Orientation

 5. Take notes

-You’ll be getting a lot of information about campus resources -- such as health services, academic advising, financial aid, and resident life.
+You’ll be getting a lot of information about campus resources — such as health services, academic advising, financial aid, and dorm life.
 Take notes, collect or take pictures of any handouts you’re given, and keep the information accessible.
 A service or program that seems irrelevant to you today might be something you need in the future.

 6. Prepare a list of questions to ask